DISC Profiles for New Zealand

 One of the ways DISC does this is by providing a common language.
 Teams that get comfortable with it quickly start saying things like, "That's quite 'D'.", or "That's my 'I' coming out."

-When people and teams develop a lasting behaviour that they are comfortable using it becomes part of how they work.
+When people develop a lasting behaviour that they are comfortable using it becomes part of how they work.
 In this way, DISC helps build culture and performance.

 In NZ, we can be a little conflict averse.
 DISC is an easy to use support tool for working how to approach resolving difficulties with others.
 People who regularly refer to their DISC assessments learn just how helpful it can make with different types of co-workers.